jdelic/saltshaker/README.md

 # Salt modules

-## The dynamicsecrets pillar
+## The dynamicsecrets Pillar

-This is a pillar module that can be configured on the master to provide dynamically generated passwords and RSA keys across an environment managed by a Salt master.
-The secrets are stored in a single sqlite database file that can be easily backed up (default: `/etc/salt/dynamicsecrets.sqlite`).
-This should be used for non-critical secrets that must be shared between minions and/or where a more secure solution like Hashicorp's Vault is not applicable.
+This is a Pillar module that can be configured on the master to provide dynamically generated passwords and RSA keys across an environment managed by a Salt master.
+The secrets are stored in a single **unencrypted** sqlite database file that can (and should) be easily backed up (default path:
+`/etc/salt/dynamicsecrets.sqlite`).
+This should be used for non-critical secrets that must be shared between minions and/or where a more secure solution like Hashicorp's Vault is not yet applicable.

+**To be clear:** The purpose of `dynamicsecrets` is to help bootstrap a cluster of servers where a number of initial secrets must be set and "remembered" across multiple nodes that are configured with Salt.
+This solution is *better* than putting hardcoded secrets in your configuration management, but you should really only rely on it to bootstrap your way to an installation of Hashicorp Vault or another solution that solves the secret introduction problem comprehensively!

 Secrets from the pillar are assigned to the "roles" grain or minion ids and are therefor only rendered to assigned minions from the master.